Judge orders halt to Texas mask mandate ban in schools - NewsBreak

 Judge orders halt to Texas mask mandate ban in schools

-AUSTIN, Texas (AP) — A federal judge on Wednesday ordered a halt to the enforcement of Texas’ ban on mask mandates in the state’s schools.
+AUSTIN, Texas (AP) – A federal judge has ordered a halt to enforcement of the Texas mask mandate ban in the state’s schools.

 Messages seeking comment from Abbott’s and Paxton’s offices were not immediately returned Wednesday.